17 Take Better Class Notes

 Taking notes during class supports your learning in several ways:

-1. Taking notes helps you to focus your attention and avoid distractions.
+1. helps you to focus your attention and avoid distractions.

-2. As you take notes in class, you’ll be engaging your mind in identifying and organizing the main ideas.
-Rather than passively listening, you’ll be doing the work of active learning.
+2. you’ll be engaging your mind in identifying and organizing the main ideas (actively learning).

-3. Creating good notes means that you’ll have another resource for studying.
+3. you’ll have another resource for studying.
 Reviewing a set of well-organized notes is more efficient than re-reading longer textbook chapters or entire articles.

 Effective Note taking Strategies

-Rather than taking word-for-word notes, consider writing an outline of the lecture’s most important points and how they fit together.
-Additionally, listen for other information that your instructor emphasizes, either verbally or with gestures, and add these key concepts to your notes.
+Don’t take word-for-word notes.
+Write the lecture’s most important points and consider how they fit together.
+Listen for other information that your instructor emphasizes, either verbally or with gestures, and add these key concepts to your notes.

 Leave a wide margin on one side of the page to write down key words and questions after the lecture.
 At the bottom of each page of notes, leave room to write a short summary of the information on that page.
 This is called the “Cornell Method” of note taking.